Gau (territory): Etymology

 The Germanic word is reflected in Gothic gawi (neuter; genitive gaujis) and early Old High German gewi, gowi (neuter) and in some compound names -gawi as in Gothic (e.g. Durgawi "Canton of Thurgau", Alpagawi "Allgäu"), later gâi, gôi, and after loss of the stem suffix gaw, gao, and with motion to the feminine as gawa besides gowo (from gowio).
 Old Saxon shows further truncation to gâ, gô.
 As an equivalent of Latin pagus, a gau is analogous with a pays of the Kingdom of France, or of Lotharingia.

-Old English, by contrast, has only traces of the word, which was ousted by scire from an early time, in names such as Noxga gā, Ohtga gā and perhaps in gōman, ġēman "yeoman", which would then correspond to the Old High German gaumann, although the Oxford English Dictionary prefers connection of yeoman to young.
+Old English, by contrast, has only traces of the word, which was replaced by scire (modern English shire) from an early time, in names such as Noxga gā, Ohtga gā and perhaps in gōman, ġēman "yeoman", which would then correspond to the Old High German gaumann.
+However, the Oxford English Dictionary connects the etymology of yeoman to young instead.